 Peru is famous for archaeological ruins from Inca times.
-But few know that there are also other ruins worth exploring, from the times before the Inca Empire.
-One of the best examples are the Pikillacta or Pikillaqta ruins of Wari culture.
-Pikillacta, which means in Quechua “flea city” is actually an enormous set of ruins.
+But few know that there are also other ruins worth exploring, from the times that preceded the Inca Empire.
+One of the best examples is the Pikillacta or Pikillaqta ruins of Wari culture.
+Pikillacta, which in Quechua means “flea city”, is actually an enormous set of ruins.
 A lot of them are covered with grass and trees but the cleaned part alone will leave you in awe.
-The whole complex of Pikillaqta is located at an altitude of 3350 m.
-(11000 feet) and covers an area of around 2 square kilometers.
-This pre-Inka city was probably occupied in the times about 550 to 1100 AD and contains approximately 700 buildings.
+The whole complex of Pikillaqta is located at an altitude of 3350m (11000 feet) and covers an area of around 2-square kilometers.
+This pre-Inka city was probably occupied between 550 AD to 1100 AD and contains approximately 700 buildings.
 The city has a geometrical design and is divided in blocks with straight streets.

-The Pikillaqta site is situated about 25 km from Cusco, in the south-east on the way between Cusco and Puno.
-However, you will not be able to see the ruins from the main road, because they are about 1 km away from it.
-So I recommend that if you have some extra time it is worthwhile to visit this place.
-I recommend you do a trip very early in the morning and connect it with the archeological site of Tipon, which is on the same route as Pikillacta, just much closer to Cusco.
+The Pikillaqta site is situated about 25 km south-east from Cusco, on the route between Cusco and Puno.
+However, you will not be able to see the ruins from the main road, as they reside 1 km away from it.
+So I recommend that if you have some extra time, to visit this place.
+I also recommend that you start the trip very early in the morning and combine it with a visit to the archeological site of Tipon, which is on the same route as Pikillacta, just much closer to Cusco.

 Even if you are not interested in the Pikillacta ruins, the trekking around this place alone will give you an experience.
-The area around there is beautiful, with very nice landscapes and there is nice path to walk through with the ruins in the background.
+The area is beautiful, with very nice landscapes.
+There is also a nice path to walk through, with the ruins in the background.

-How to get to Pikillacta ruins near Cusco?
+How to get to the Pikillacta ruins near Cusco?

-There are some options available, depends on how much money you want to spend, how much time you have and what kind of transportation you prefer.
+There are multiple options available to you.
+Your choice will depend on how much money you want to spend, how much time you have and what kind of transportation you prefer.

-You can catch a taxi to Pikillacta.
-For sure it will not be a cheap journey, but definitely faster than by bus.
+You can get a taxi to Pikillacta.
+This will not be a cheap journey, but it will be faster than a bus.

 By public bus

-You can also catch the bus which goes directly to Urcos and leave it on the way in front of Pikillacta ruins.
-You just need to tell for the bus driver that you want to visit this place and it should not be a problem.
+You can also catch the bus which goes directly to Urcos and get off in front of Pikillacta ruins.
+You just need to tell the bus driver that you want to visit the ruins and he will know where to drop you.
 The bus terminal is on Av.
-Huaruropata.
-The bus ticket costs around 5 soles.
-It is also possible to catch this bus at any bus stop along the Avenida de la Cultura.
-But if you want to have a place to sit, it is better to go to the main terminal.
+Huaruropata and the bus ticket costs around 5 soles.
+It is also possible to catch this bus at any stop along the Avenida de la Cultura.
+But if you want a place to sit, it is better to go to the main terminal.

-Of course this bus option will take you a little bit more time than the journey with a taxi, but there is one huge advantage of choosing it.
-You will have possibility to spend almost one hour with local people.
-If you are curious and very open, for sure there will be someone to talk with.
+Of course, this bus option will take more time that the taxi journey, but there is one huge advantage of choosing it – you will have the possibility to spend almost one hour with local people.
+If you are curious and open, you will definitely find someone to talk to.

-A lot of travel agencies organize the tours to Pikillacta and Tipon.
-The tour takes half a day, so is a good option for all of you who wants to visit these two sites in a short time and who prefer to have a tour guide.
-If you have more time, and the explanations of the guide are not so important for you, do not lose money and discover these places on your own.
+A lot of travel agencies organize tours to Pikillacta and Tipon.
+The tour takes half a day, so it is a good option for those who want to visit these two sites in a short timespan and prefer to have a tour guide.
+If you have more time, and explanations from guides are not important for you, do not lose money and discover these places on your own.

-How much does cost entrance ticket to Pikillaqta
+How much does the entrance ticket to Pikillaqta cost?

 Buy your Boleto Turistica when you arrive in Cusco at the COSITUC office on 103 Avenida del Sol in the centre of Cusco.